guychauliac/javaa.org/_posts/2023-05-14-jekyll-gdpr.markdown

 > [This blog post is part of a series around building a website with Jekyll]({% post_url 2023-05-07-jekyll %})

 ## What is personal data ?
-A jekyll website used within the EU that somehow collects data that can lead to the identification a living individual is obliged to follow the regulations as stated by the [General Data Protection Regulation (GDPR)](https://gdpr.eu/tag/gdpr/).
+A jekyll website used within the EU that collects data that can lead to the identification a living individual is obliged to follow the regulations as stated by the [General Data Protection Regulation (GDPR)](https://gdpr.eu/tag/gdpr/).
 This data is being referred to as [personal data](https://gdpr.eu/eu-gdpr-personal-data/).

 Tracking cookies used by Google Analytics and Google AdSense is being considered as personal data and as such the [regulations of GDPR](https://gdpr.eu/cookies/) needs to be followed.